Types of Criminal Offences in NSW Local Courts

 - Determine that a prima facie case has not been established and dismiss the charges,

-- Determine that a prima facie case has been established but the evidence is not capable of satisfying the Court, beyond a reasonable doubt, that of all the elements of the offence have been proved.
+- Determine that a prima facie case has been established but the evidence is not capable of satisfying the Court, beyond a reasonable doubt, that of all the elements of the offence have been proved and dismiss the charges.

 Sentencing options under Crimes (Sentencing Procedure) Act 1999 are: